Accusations of modernism and protestantism against Cardinal Newman

 Further along, he states:

-Bishop Sanborn: ‘… his principles are modernist.
+Bishop: ‘… his principles are modernist.
 That idea of conscience is precisely modernist.

 Interviewer: ‘But it ties in, that’s why Bishop Barron likes it so much.’
 [Laughing]

-Sanborn: ‘Oh yes, you know, you have the phone to God.
+Bishop: ‘Oh yes, you know, you have the phone to God.
 You have the internet connection to Heaven.’
 [Both laughing]

-But we could also ask: given that Newman says, figuratively, that the conscience is the ‘aboriginal vicar of Christ’, and given that Bishop Sanborn states that this means that the conscience is ‘the phone to God’ and an ‘internet connection to Heaven’, are we not obliged to conclude that the bishop is saying that the pope is ‘the phone to God’ and ‘the internet connection to Heaven’?
+But we could also ask: given that Newman says, figuratively, that the conscience is the ‘aboriginal vicar of Christ’, and given that the bishop states that this means that the conscience is ‘the phone to God’ and an ‘internet connection to Heaven’, are we not obliged to conclude that the bishop is saying that the pope is ‘the phone to God’ and ‘the internet connection to Heaven’?

 This would, of course, represent an extremely flawed presentation of the papacy and of papal infallibility, quite akin to the nonsensical ideas of constant (or even intermittent) inspiration imputed to us by fanatical and uninformed anti-Catholics.[10]
 So much for that.